Key Clinical Questions

 If delirium is the cause of a patient’s agitation, outcomes are particularly poor.
 Delirium increases mortality rates for ICU patients two- to four-fold, and 1.5-fold for general medicine patients.
 Multiple studies have also shown a risk of prolonged or permanent cognitive impairment after an episode of delirium, raising significant concerns about the possibility that delirium may actually lead to dementia in some cases.

 Agitation can have multiple causes in an older hospitalized patient.
-The most common causes are delirium, dementia, ...
+The most common ...